-Being environmentally and financially responsible is important – especially when winter utility bills start to climb.
-While many of us are advised to cut down on use and conserve energy, it’s not always clear how or why we should do so.
+Being environmentally and financially responsible is important - especially when winter utility bills start to climb.
+While many of us are advised to conserve and cut down on our use of energy.
+However, it is not always clear how or why we should do so.
 Thankfully, there are actionable steps you can take towards energy savings, several of which rely entirely on good insulation.

 The infographic below illustrates how you, the homeowner, can take advantage of saving opportunities.